Per- and Polyfluoroalkyl Substances (PFAS)#

 - 2016: We developed a Source Water Protection Plan, designed to identify, and mitigate threats to the Poudre River and Horsetooth Reservoir.
 As part of this plan, Utilities conducted a review of potential sources of PFAS in our drinking water supplies.
 There were no identified industrial sources of PFAS within the watersheds and no past or existing storage facilities were identified through a State records review.
 It is possible that sources of treated municipal wastewater that are upstream of Horsetooth Reservoir may contribute PFAS from household and commercial sources.

 - 2020: Fort Collins Utilities participated in the Colorado Department of Public Health and Environment’s (CDPHE) PFAS voluntary sampling program.
 This program was designed to help water providers across Colorado and the communities they serve to determine if PFAS are present in their drinking water.
 As part of this program, one finished water sample was collected at the point of entry to the Fort Collins Utilities’ water distribution system.
-Total PFAS at 0.56 parts per trillion (ppt) were detected in the sample, which was below the EPA Health Advisory level of 70 ppt at that time.
-This result was flagged, indicating that it was below the lab's ability to accurately quantify the result.
-The detection of PFAS in 2020 could be due to improvements in detection technologies since 2013, rather than the occurrence of a new PFAS source in our watersheds.
-It might also be due to sample contamination as a result of the ubiquity of the substances in the environment.
+Total PFAS were detected in the sample at 0.56 parts per trillion (ppt) were detected in the sample, which was below the EPA Health Advisory level of 70 ppt at that time.
+This result was qualified, indicating that it was below the lab's ability to accurately quantify the result.
+The detection of PFAS in 2020 could have been due to improvements in detection technologies since the analysis in 2013, rather than the occurrence of a new PFAS source in our watersheds.
+It might also be due to sample contamination because of the ubiquity of the substances in the environment and the difficulty of sampling these compounds without contaminating the samples.
+It is common to collect a field blank sample to monitor contamination from the sampling process, but none are associated with this sampling event.
 PFAS analytical results for this program can be found on the CDPHE webpage.

-- 2022: Following the release of the Health Advisories in June, Fort Collins Utilities resampled its two raw water supplies and finished drinking water.
-No PFAS were detected from those samples.
+- 2022: Following the release of the Health Advisory levels, Fort Collins Utilities sampled its two raw water supplies and finished drinking water.
+No PFAS were detected in these samples.

 - 2013: We tested our finished drinking water for six per-fluorinated compounds as part of the EPA’s Unregulated Contaminant Monitoring Rule (UCMR3) program.
 None of the compounds were detected.